in2code-de/lux/readme.md

 ## Technical requirements

-lux needs minimum *TYPO3 9.5* as a modern basic together with *composer mode*.
+LUX needs minimum *TYPO3 9.5* as a modern basic together with *composer mode*.
 Every kind of form extension is supported for the identification feature (powermail, form, formhandler, felogin, etc...).
-At the moment it's not possible to use lux without **composer mode**!
+At the moment it's not possible to use LUX without **composer mode**!

 ## Changelog and breaking changes